 70:122 Principles of Physics (4 s.h.)
 Prerequisite: 40:120, Intermediate Algebra, or equivalent.
-An introductory level, one-term course.
-Major topics are measurement, matter in motion, heat, wave motion, electricity, and magnetism.
+An introductory, one-term course covering measurement, motion, heat, waves, electricity, magnetism and atomic physics.
 (45-30)

 70:135 General Chemistry I (5 s.h.)
 Prerequisite: 40:060, Beginning Algebra, or equivalent.
 First semester of a two-semester sequence intended for nonscience majors.
 Introduction to the basic concepts and facts of chemistry.
-Topics include atomic structure, formation of ionic and covalent compounds, molecular structure. chemical equations including mass relations, solutions, and gases.
+Topics include the metric system of measurement, atomic theory of matter, energy levels and atomic structure, the periodic table, ionic and molecular compounds, ionic bonding, covalent bonding and molecular structure, classification of chemical reactions, and reaction equations and chemical calculations.
+This course treats these topics in more depth than Introductory Chemistry (70:140); however, high school chemistry is NOT a prerequisite.
 Laboratory work is an important part of this course.
 (45-60)

 70:136 General Chemistry II (5 s.h.)
-Prerequisite: 70:135, General Chemistry I, or the equivalent.
-Continuation of 70:135, General Chemistry I. Topics include types of chemical reactions and chemical reactivity, equilibrium concepts, reaction rates, electrochemical cells, introductions to organic chemistry and biochemistry.
+Prerequisite: 70:135, General Chemistry I, or equivalent.
+The continuation of 70:135, General Chemistry I, this is the second semester of a two-semester sequence intended for non-science majors.
+Topics include reaction rates, chemical equilibrium and acid-base chemistry, electrontransfer reactions and electrochemical cells, and, as time permits, introductions to organic and biological chemistry.
 Laboratory work is an important part of this course.
-Intended for nonscience majors.
 (45-60)

 70:137 Chemistry Principles I (5 s.h.)
-Prerequisite: satisfactory completion of one year of high school chemistry: 40:120.
-Intermediate Algebra, or the equivalent.
-Atomic structure, stoichiometry, thermochemistry, solutions, reactions in aqueous solution, chemical bonding and molecular structure, structure-property relationships.
+Prerequisite: satisfactory completion of one year of high school chemistry; 40:120, Intermediate Algebra, or the equivalent.
+Atomic structure, stoichiometry, thermochemistry, reactions in aqueous solution, chemical bonding and molecular structure, structure-property relationships.
 (45-60)